Museo del Barro, Paraguay / Paraguái - Things to Do in Museo del Barro

 Traditional Paraguayan Cooking Class

-Learn to prepare authentic Paraguayan dishes like sopa paraguaya, chipa, and asado in hands-on cooking classes.
-These experiences typically include market visits to select ingredients and end with enjoying the prepared meal.
-Classes often focus on the unique blend of indigenous Guaraní and Spanish culinary traditions.
+Learn to prepare authentic Paraguayan dishes like sopa paraguaya, chipa, and asado from local chefs who share family recipes and cooking techniques.
+These hands-on experiences typically include market visits to select ingredients and conclude with enjoying the meal you've prepared.
+Classes often incorporate cultural stories and traditions surrounding Paraguayan cuisine.

 Getting There